pudepiedj/mlx-examples/stable_diffusion/README.md

 Specifically it allows the use of `-pp` to display the args parser parameters at inception; `-sp` to save the text-prompt as metadata with the file; `-gt` to generate the images necessary for the triangular array format below that illustrates the diffusion process from start to finish; `-sd N` to set the interval over which the intermediate noisy images are saved to separate files, for example with `--steps 80` and `-sd 20` the images will be saved with the default `args.output` as `output_80_20.png`, `output_80_40.png` etc which will be picked up by the helper script `TriangularArray.py` (WIP - still needs some manual intervention until all the image-file parsing is defined) to create an image such as this with the seed image (left) and the final diffusion image (right).

-Running along a row gives an impression of the way the noising and denoising evolve, although it appears from the `__init__.py`code that the `add_noise` is in practice done all at once, taking us in effect from the left-hand-most seed image straight to the central column from which the denosing begins; the one-fell-swoop noising is just done to a greater extent as the `--steps` and `--strength` values rise to take us deeper and deeper into the latent space (if I have understood this correctly):
+Running along a row gives an impression of the way the noising and denoising evolve, although it appears from the `__init__.py`code that the `add_noise` is in practice done all at once, taking us in effect from the left-hand-most seed image straight to the central column from which the denoising begins; the one-fell-swoop noising is just done to a greater extent as the `--steps` and `--strength` values rise to take us deeper and deeper into the latent space (if I have understood this correctly; the intermediate noising images are a kind of 'visual fudge' because each is the starting-point latent space image from which successive levels of denoising begin):

 ![triangular_diffusion_array](./images2images/tpyramid_pattern6_gh.png)